Betting is making the youth lazy, we're taxing them so they can stop - NPP

 The New Patriotic Party (NPP) has communicated that the plan of the government is to discourage lazy youth from participating in sports betting.

-According to the communication director of the party, Mr Richard Ahiagbah, the love would certainly purge the system and ensure that many young ones do not take to gambling.
+According to the communication director of the party, Mr Richard Ahiagbah, the move would certainly purge the system and ensure that many young ones do not take to gambling.

 “Betting is making the youth lazy: a 10% winning tax is another method to decrease the number of youths who gamble,” Mr Ahiagbah wrote on the back of the announcement.